Quick Apple Oatmeal

 Substitutions for this recipe:

-• Oats: I have only tried this with old fashioned oats.
+• Oats: I have only tried this with old fashioned rolled oats.
 Steel cut oats would work, but would need much longer to cook and would need more liquid.

 • Spices: You can substitute 1 teaspoon of apple pie spice for the ginger/ cinnamon.